 Additionally, the bill revises the criteria for qualified petitioners who can initiate the establishment of a PID.
-It requires that petitions be signed by individuals who represent more than 60 percent of either the appraised value of hotel properties or the area of all properties liable for assessment under the proposal.
-The bill repeals certain sections of the Local Government Code and stipulates that the new provisions apply only to petitions filed on or after the effective date of the Act.
-The Act will take effect immediately if it receives a two-thirds vote from both houses; otherwise, it will take effect on September 1, 2025.
+It requires that petitions be signed by individuals who hold management positions in hotels and provides a written statement confirming their authority to act on behalf of hotel owners.
+The bill also modifies the petition requirements to ensure that signatories represent more than 60 percent of either the appraised value of hotel properties or the area of all properties liable for assessment under the proposal.
+Sections of the code that previously governed these matters are repealed, and the new provisions will apply to petitions filed on or after the effective date of the Act.

 Statutes affected: Introduced: Local Government Code 372.0015, Local Government Code 372.005 (Local Government Code 372)